HeleJ/quiz-game-about-Estonia/README.md

 # Credits

 * [Code Institute Tutor Support](https://learn.codeinstitute.net/ci_support/diplomainsoftwaredevelopmentecommerce/tutor).
-  * I would especially like to say thank you to Student Tutor Michael based in South Korea for his exceptional guidance.
+  * I would especially like to say thank you to Michael the student tutor based in South Korea for his exceptional guidance.

-* I would like to thank this time my two mentors Tim and Seun for their unwavering encouragement and guidance throughout.
+* I would like to thank my two mentors Tim and Seun for their unwavering encouragement and guidance throughout.

-* I would like to thank pediatrician dr. Ann-Marie Murphy from Limerick Regional Hospital, who helped my son after a long illness to recovery road.
-My first project was delayed, and the time to spend on JavaScript studying was rushed because of unseen circumstances.
+* I would like to thank pediatrician Dr. Ann-Marie Murphy from the Limerick Regional Hospital, who helped my son after a chronic illness onto his road to recovery.
+My first project was delayed, and my time that was supposed to be spent on JavaScript studying was rushed because of unseen circumstances.
 I spent more time in the ambulance and hospital without any hope.
-Dr.Murphy gave back life quality to my son, and me a chance to study again in this hard but wonderful course.
+Dr.Murphy gave my so his life quality back, and gave me a chance to study again in this hard but wonderful course.

+* Finally I'd like to thank my son for taking the time to double check my grammar and spelling.

 ## Content